mux99/mptcp.dev/index.md

   ```

 {: .note}
-As of Linux v6.10, there is only one packet scheduler, controlled by some sysctl
+As of Linux v6.8, there is only one packet scheduler, controlled by sysctl
 knobs in `net.mptcp`.

 ## Features